coatespt/cursor-twitter/SESSION_NOTES.md

 Therefore, you need a lot of words (millions) to get even a reasonably accurate estimate of a word's background frequency.
 The decahose is 500 Tweets/second or about 5,000 words/second, which is about 3.3 minutes of data.
 So a window of five million words is about 16.6 minutes.

-Five million is a reasonable window size because it's easily fine enough to keep up with the time of day, and not so coarse that it takes a long time to age surges in frequency out.
+Three million is a reasonable window size because it's easily fine enough to keep up with the time of day, and not so coarse that it takes a long time to age surges in frequency out.

 You have to age tokens out if you want a stable size window, and that gets to be a lot to keep in memory and a lot to do token by token.